John-64/Botor-for-FHIR/README.md

   - docker build -t botor .
   - docker run --ulimit memlock=-1:-1 -it -p 9000:5000 --name botor -d botor

+Now you can check if everything is ok going to the docker desktop app and check the images and the container.
+If everything is ok the contiainer have as status "Running" and we can use the Botor app reaching the localhost (localhost:9000 in this case).

 Install this application: